blitzgenerative/blitzgenerative.github.io/about.md

 - **Who is behind Blitz Generative?**

-Blitz Generative is a pseudo-anonymous researcher in artificial intelligence.
+Blitz Generative is a pseudo-anonymous collective of artificial intelligence researchers.
 Separate interests in generative art and blockchains met each other, fell in love, and Blitz Generative is their child.

 - **How do I obtain a Blitz art piece?**